 Containers are an embodiment of this modern software development methodology.
-Their self contained nature makes resource optimization a breeze, allowing for fractions of applications or entire applications to coexist independent of each other on a single host.
-Their host-independence also allows for an unparalleled flexibility for containerized applications, this is because an application running in a “container” can literally be “picked up” from one host and dropped in another host with a different underlying operating system, and the application will continue to work flawlessly.
-But, as much as containers are revolutionary technology, we still have to monitor our applications running inside them in order to better fine tune their performance, or troubleshoot errors before or when they occur.
+Their self-contained nature makes resource optimization a breeze, allowing for fractions of applications or entire applications to coexist independently of each other on a single host.
+Their host independence also allows for unparalleled flexibility for containerized applications, this is because an application running in a “container” can be “picked up” from one host and dropped in another host with a different underlying operating system, and the application will continue to work flawlessly.
+But, as much as containers are a revolutionary technology, we still have to monitor our applications running inside them to better fine-tune their performance, or troubleshoot errors before or when they occur.

-In this article, we will give an introduction into container monitoring, focusing specifically on Docker Monitoring as Docker containers account for the lion's share of the container ecosystem.
-This article is an introductory level article - for more detail check out: Docker Monitoring Tools, How to build optimal Docker Images and Monitoring Docker Containers using cAdvisor.
+In this article, we will give an introduction to container monitoring, focusing specifically on Docker Monitoring as Docker containers account for the lion's share of the container ecosystem.
+This article is an introductory level article - for more detail check out: Docker Monitoring Tools, How to build optimal Docker Images, and Monitoring Docker Containers using cAdvisor.

-MetricFire is a monitoring software built on open source Prometheus, Graphite, and Grafana.
-We directly work with monitoring Docker containers on a daily basis.
+MetricFire is a monitoring software built on open source Graphite and Grafana.
+We directly work with monitoring Docker containers daily.
 If you're looking for a partner to help monitor your Docker containers, book a demo with the MetricFire team.
 We're here to help!
 You can also get on to the MetricFire platform by signing up for a free trial, and try the platform out for yourself!

 Containers and Docker

 A container represents an independent piece of software that houses application code alongside all its dependencies as a single unit.
 This single unit is a lightweight, isolated, self-contained environment, which means the application can run quickly and reliably, independent of the computing environment that houses it.
 Containerized software is achieved when independent parts of an application, or entire applications, are packaged in a self-contained unit (a “container”) alongside everything they need to run and maintain successful execution.